Jenna0106/Ready-Valid-Pipeline/README.md

 # Elastic Pipeline Register with Ready/Valid Handshake

-This repository contains a synthesizable single-stage pipeline register implemented in Verilog using a standard ready/valid handshake protocol.
+This repository contains a synthesizable single-stage pipeline register implemented in SystemVerilog using a standard ready/valid handshake protocol.
 The design behaves as a one-entry elastic buffer that safely handles backpressure while maintaining correct data flow and maximum throughput.

 ---